lildude/gonefora.run/_posts/2016-06-19-week-in-review-13-19-jun-16.md

 The last kilometre is mostly downhill and a fantastic run into the finish.
 As we turned into the final straight I unleashed the beast and flew passed Jock with about 300m to go and pulled a good five second lead on him.

 I flew across the finish line feeling absolutely fantastic and very pleased with my performance and strong finish.
-After the race Jock said he'd seen me finish strong in other races so was expecting me to blitz him on the final straight :blush:.
+After the race Jock said he'd seen me finish strong in other races so was expecting me to blitz him on the final straight 😊.

 [![Forest Five 2016 Top 10](/img/Forest-Five-2016.png)](http://bfrraces.weebly.com/uploads/5/7/0/1/57012387/provisional_results.pdf)

 This is still a great offroad race and Wednesday's race was a new 5 mile / 8k offroad PB.
-It was also my second podium finish ~~(no prize though :cry:)~~.
+It was also my second podium finish ~~(no prize though 😢)~~.

 **Update:** There _was_ a prize for third after all.
 I received a £25 voucher in the post a few weeks later.